nam11/Biology_Invasive_Species/index.md

 #### 3.3.1 Biosphere 2

 Biosphere is a fancy term for the earth.
 Bio = biology, and sphere = three dimensional circle.
 Biosphere 2 is similar to the earth as its name implies.
 Biosphere 2 is an airtight mini-earth in Oracle, Arizona.
 Biosphere 2's 7,200,000 cubic meter mini-earth contains five ecosystems under glass domes called biomes: the tropical rainforest, the ocean, the fog desert, the savannah grassland, and the mangrove wetland.
-The managers of Biosphere 2 are open to using their resources to research ecosystems.
+The managers of Biosphere 2 are receptive to using their resources to research scientific theories that require a large-scale ecosystem to test the hypothesis in.

 There are several reasons why Biosphere 2 would be a good place to test the effects of altered buffelgrass genes:
-1. Biosphere 2 is constantly open to new and groundbreaking research.
+1. Biosphere 2 is open to new and groundbreaking research.
 2. Biosphere 2 has a desert ecosystem that could test the changes made in buffelgrass and see if there are any harmful consequences with the altered plants.
 3. Biosphere 2 is airtight and once completely sealed off, will not be able to contaminate the outside environment with the changes.
 4. Biosphere 2 is in Arizona; it is close to the environment the potential gene edits will influence.